 No treatment requiring injections is completely risk-free.
 However, the risks are reduced when delivered by a fully trained professional.

-I have a postgraduate qualification in Clinical Anatomy and have treated over 600 clients and performed more than 3,000 treatments.
+I have a postgraduate qualification in Clinical Anatomy and have treated over 1000 patients and performed more than 6,000 treatments.
 I am fully experienced in delivering safe and effective treatments, and am an accredited practitioner on the Save Face register.